Confirmation of Enrollment

 Program Confirmation Overview

 You must confirm enrollment into the Freshmen First Program.
-There are four steps to this process and all must be completed by the posted deadlines.
+There are three steps to this process and all must be completed by the posted deadlines.
 If not completed, your program admission will be canceled and you may lose your seat if the course is full.

 - Submit Medical Information Form